yesleon/narrativesaw/content/essays/implement-gtd-in-ulysses.md

 Guess which are groups and which are filters?
 I hope it’s not that obvious… yes, _Anytime_, _Someday_, and the _Logbook_, under the _iCloud_ section, are all filters.
 All groups are put inside a base group called, uncreatively, _Groups_, except for the _Inbox_.

-I use keywords like _completed_ and _someday_ to assign sheets into the filters, and when there’s no such keywords, the sheets are going to show up in _Anytime_. ~~All the filters work upon the base group _Groups_ since they can’t just work on the entire _iCloud_ section.
-They need a group to work on. ~~ (Update 3 March 2019: Filters actually work on the group they’re in, so _Anytime_ works on the root group of iCloud and that includes the _Inbox_.)
+I use keywords like _completed_ and _someday_ to assign sheets into the filters, and when there’s no such keywords, the sheets are going to show up in _Anytime_. <s>All the filters work upon the base group _Groups_ since they can’t just work on the entire _iCloud_ section.
+They need a group to work on.</s> (Update 3 March 2019: Filters actually work on the group they’re in, so _Anytime_ works on the root group of iCloud and that includes the _Inbox_.)
 Fortunately, I don’t need them to include sheets in the _Inbox_.
 Actually, smart lists in Things don’t include items in the Inbox, either.

 You might’ve noticed that there’s no _Today_ list.
 There is, in fact, but it’s called _Favorites_.